mcwachira/mern-dashboard-application/README.md

-# Full Stack App Dashboard  Built Using the Mern Stack adn Material ui
+# Full Stack App Dashboard  Built Using the Mern Stack and Material ui